The construction of a circuit for controlling a DC motors speed and direction is discussed in this article.

 where,

-- t2: This shows how long it takes for the capacitor to discharge from a given starting voltage typically approximately 63% of the source voltage to a very low value that is usually insignificant in comparison to the starting voltage.
+- t2 shows how long it takes for the capacitor to discharge from a given starting voltage which is approximately 63% of the source voltage to a very low value that is usually insignificant in comparison to the starting voltage.

-- 0.693: This is a constant that is roughly equivalent to ln(2), the natural logarithm of 2.
+- 0.693 is a constant and is roughly equivalent to ln(2) the natural logarithm of 2.

-- R2: This is an illustration of the resistance R2 that is linked across the capacitor as it is being discharged.
+- R2 is an example of the resistance R2 that is connected across the capacitor as it is being discharged.

-- C: This is the capacitors capacitance, which is commonly expressed in microfarads (µF) or farads F.
+- C is the capacitors capacitance which is commonly expressed in microfarads (µF) or farads F.

 Total Cycle Time T: